Nursing (B.S.N.)

 Departmental Honors Requirements

-In addition to the stated requirements for a Bachelor’s of Science in Nursing, to earn Departmental Honors, students must complete the Honors Assignments associated with the Honors 1, 2, and 3 courses as outlined in the NURH Guidelines.
-In fulfilling these requirements, they must also complete an HON 42XX course that will count towards their accumulation of 12 Honors hours.
-While honors students must accumulate a minimum of at least 12 credits of Honors courses, nursing students typically accumulate 12-19 honors credits.
+To earn Departmental Honors in addition to the requirements for a Bachelor of Science in Nursing, students must complete the Honors Assignments associated with the Honors 1, 2, and 3 courses as outlined in the NURH Guidelines.
+They are also required to complete an HON 42XX course, which will count towards their accumulation of 12 Honors hours.
+While honors students must accumulate a minimum of 12 credits of Honors courses, nursing students typically accumulate 12-19 honors credits.

 NUR 2010 Health Assessment Cr.
 3